commercionetwork/commercionetwork/x/government/spec/README.md

 ### Query government address

-The government address can get by:
+The government address can be get:

  - via **CLI**, `commercionetworkd query government gov-address`
  - via **REST**, by making a GET request to the `/commercionetwork/government/governmentAddress` endpoint